The Story of Trees for Life

 With the support of our customers, we reached the one million tree milestone in ten years.
 That tree, along with the two millionth which was planted by HRH The Prince of Wales, can be found outside Bettys Harrogate.
 Thirty years on and we’re still planting trees and over the years we’ve planted more than three million trees worldwide and protected 237,000 hectares of Amazonian rainforest, an area larger than the Yorkshire Dales.

-As a business that relies on agriculture for much of its produce, from tea and coffee to wheat and sugar, it makes sense for us to care for the environment.
 Over the years our tree-planting projects have directly enhanced local environments by reducing soil erosion and flooding; improved water conservation; supported families and communities by providing food and enhancing livelihoods; and promoted environmental education.
 Globally, planting new trees plays a role in combating carbon emissions and helps us move towards our goal of a carbon neutral supply chain by 2020.

 Planting the first ‘Trees for Life’ tree on the Harrogate stray in 1990